peterleiva/webpack-config-organizer/README.md

 }
 ```

-At your `webpack.config.js` file use the tool to load your
+On your `webpack.config.js` file use the tool to load your
-configurations
+configurations:

 ```javascript
 const { organizer } = require("webpack-config-organizer")